Hangar 13: History

-In May 2020, 2K and Hangar 13 announced the Mafia Trilogy.
+In May 2020, 2K and Hangar 13 announced the Mafia: Trilogy.
 This contained a remake of the first Mafia, a remaster of Mafia II (developed by d3t) and a platinum version of Mafia III comprised with its additional story packs.
 These editions were available as a bundle or individually.
 Both the original Mafia II and Mafia III owners on Steam and console had their editions upgraded at no cost.

 In November 2021, it was confirmed that Volt, an unannounced game by Hangar 13, was cancelled by Take-Two Interactive after running up a loss of $53 million in production costs.
-In May 2022, Blackman announced his impending departure from the company.
-He is to be succeeded by Hangar 13 Brighton studio head Nick Baynes.
+In May 2022, Blackman announced his impending departure from the company, succeeded by Hangar 13 Brighton studio head Nick Baynes.
 Later that month, after Baynes had taken over, Hangar 13 laid off people across its four studios, of which the Novato headquarters dismissed 50 of its 87 employees.
-It was reported that Hangar 13 was in the early stages of development for a prequel to the Mafia trilogy as well as a new entry to the Top Spin series; Hangar 13 is also awaiting a greenlight from its parent company to begin development on a 5th entry to the Mafia series alongside its prequel, as Baynes describes, to keep its developers employed at the studio for a smooth transition from one game to another.
+It was reported that Hangar 13 was in the early stages of development for a prequel to the Mafia: Trilogy as well as a new entry to the Top Spin series; Hangar 13 was also awaiting a greenlight from its parent company to begin development on a fifth entry to the Mafia series alongside its prequel, as Baynes describes, to keep its developers employed at the studio for a smooth transition from one game to another.
 In August 2022, development on a new Mafia game was confirmed to have started.